 A range of China’s services commitments in the FTA allow for the delivery of services in China through the establishment of a commercial presence.
 These include the sectors of health, aged care, shipping, architecture and urban planning, legal and mining services, as well as financial services including banking, insurance and funds management sectors.
 This represents a significant improvement in the investment environment for Australian services firms.
 See our Factsheets on Trade in Services and Financial Services for more details.

-Under most-favoured nation treatment (MFN) provisions, China has committed to extend to Australia any more favourable treatment it provides to other countries under future investment arrangements.
+Under most-favoured nation treatment (MFN) provisions, China committed to extend to Australian investors and their investments any more favourable treatment it provides to other foreign investors under future investment arrangements.
 These provisions protect Australia’s competitive position in China into the future.

 The China-Australia Free Trade Agreement (ChAFTA), which entered into force on 20 December 2015, contains an Investor-State Dispute Settlement (ISDS) mechanism, under which Investment Chapter obligations can be enforced directly by Australian and Chinese investors.
 This mechanism promotes investor confidence.

 An ISDS claim under ChAFTA can only be made on the basis of a breach of either Party’s obligation to provide non-discriminatory (“national”) treatment to established investments of the other Party.
 An ISDS claim cannot be based on a breach of commitments in another chapter of ChAFTA.
 ISDS does not apply to decisions made concerning investments which are subject to review under Australia’s Foreign Investment Framework.